-116 Best Architecture Books for Architects and Students
+125 Best Architecture Books

-Architecture, while a profession that is very visibly and tangibly realized, has deep wells of research, thought, and theory that are invisible on the surface of a structure.
-What urges architects to design the way they do?
-What are their motivations, their affiliations, their interests?
-For practitioners and students alike, books on architecture offer invaluable context to the profession, be it practical, inspirational, academic, or otherwise.
-So, for those of you looking to expand your bookshelf (or confirm your own tastes), we have gathered a broad list of 116 architectural books that we consider of interest to those in the field.
+Architecture has deep wells of research, thought, and theory that are unseen on the surface of a structure.
+For practitioners, citizens interested, and students alike, books on architecture offer invaluable context to the profession, be it practical, inspirational, academic, or otherwise.
+So, for those of you looking to expand your bookshelf (or confirm your own tastes), ArchDaily has gathered a broad list of architectural books that we consider of interest to those in the field.

 In compiling this list, we sought out titles from different backgrounds with the aim of revealing divergent cultural contexts.
 From essays to monographs, urban theory to graphic novels, each of the following either engage directly with or flirt on the edges of architecture.